 Make a DIY cheap simple BBQ Smoker.
 Save your hard earned money for the Meats and booze:-

 - 44 gal drum with a hard rubbish weber lid and 2 internal weber grates sitting on bolts drilled through three sides.

 - Fit solid handles on each side, or drill 2 holes and insert hardwood pole through sides.

 - Cut out top and bottom inside rim edge.

 - Start good Lump Charcoal fire in ground or in fire grate with Oour new FIRE ROD electric charcoal starter in 1-2 mins.

 - Place 2 Wood Chunks on Coals to smolder, move away from heat if they catch fire.

 - Lift drum and sit on fire, lift off to adjust fire and add charcoal, or to take out meats without getting hands burned.

 - Cut little flap door on bottom of side, to draw air and to chuck Wood Chunks or fresh charcoal in.

 1 Make perfect pork crackling by using a Hot Air paint stripper Heat gun or our new FIRE ROD, skin bubbles up like rice bubbles and goes crispy in seconds.

-2 Use the hot air gun to start your charcoal, simply hold against charcoal (with no end attachment) for 2 minutes... easy. also perk up added charcoal with the Heat Gun, or melt cheese on burgers and Nachos.
+2 Use our FIRE ROD to easily start your charcoal, simply hold against charcoal for 1 minute... easy. also perk up added charcoal with the Heat Gun, or melt cheese on burgers and Nachos.
 For bigger jobs like starting a Bonfire or drying your car or motorcycle, use the Leaf Blower!

 3 Use our $20 blowtorch for starting charcoal, or scorching meat to finish it off.
 Also good for burning out cobwebs out of big smokers and for burning sticky black Creosote Tar off the inside, burn it off then scrape off crust.
 The kids use it to toast Bread or Buns.